 But between the two, Spyderco doesn’t need different categories for its knives, and that demonstrates a firmer and more general commitment to quality.

 Spyderco will almost always be the more affordable option.
 Plain as that.

 They have excellent quality in their craftsmanship and design, but they outsource much of their work overseas and that simply lowers the cost of their knives.
 You can expect to get your hands on one of their better knives for around a hundred US dollars.

 Benchmade is crafted mostly in the US, and you can see that in their price.
 Their best knives are well over one hundred US dollars, most of that cost going towards the higher wages and production required for a domestically manufactured knife.

 Between the two I like… well, I like them about the same.
 It’s six of one or half a dozen of the other when it comes to their quality and craftsmanship, each evenly matched.
 I tend to favor American-made tools and goods, and Benchmade makes more American knives than Spyderco.

 If I had to make a recommendation, I’d suggest the Spyderco C11SBK Delica Lockback knife.
 (Amazon Link).
 It’s the one my buddy uses and swears by, and it’s gotten him through years of landscaping projects.
 I’ve used it during various projects and know by those few brief experiences that it handles exceptionally well.

 The fully serrated blade hasn’t given him any trouble and maintains a ridiculously sharp edge after tearing through burlap, being ground against stone, and cutting yards of rope.

-For the Benchmade I’d suggest the Protagonist 169 fixed blade knife.
+For the Benchmade I’d suggest the 940 EDC.
 (Amazon Link).
 It’s… it’s awesome.
 A friend purchased one after much research and selected this model.
 He’s had it for almost a year and I’m pretty sure it hasn’t left his side.
 I saw him shaving with it once.